Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Methodology

 \section{Methodology}

-Representational similarity is important for capturing the across-model generalizations of both: 1) Feature Spaces, which are spaces spanned by groups of features, and 2) Feature Relations.
 We compare SAEs trained on layer $A_i$ from LLM $A$ and layer $B_j$ from LLM $B$.
 This is done for every layer pair.
-To compare latent spaces using our selected metrics, we have to solve both permutation and rotational alignment issues.
+To compare latent spaces using our selected measures, we have to solve both permutation and rotational alignment issues.
 For the permutation issue, we have to find a way to pair neuron weights.
-Typically, these metrics are performed by pairing activation vectors from two models according to common input instances.
-For example, input $I_k$ is passed through models A and B, and then a vector of $N_1$ neuron activations from model $A$ is compared to a paired vector of $N_2$ activations from model $B$.
-The common input instance creates individual mappings from one space to another, which is required for metrics like SVCCA and RSA \citep{klabunde2023similarityneuralnetworkmodels}.

-In our paper, we do not pair activation vectors by input instances, but we pair the feature neuron weights themselves.
-This means we have to find individual pairings of "similar" neurons in SAE $A$ to SAE $B$.
-However, we do not know which features map to which features; the order of these features are permuted in the weight matrices, and some features may not have a corresponding partner.
-Therefore, we have to pairwise match them via a correlation metric.
-For the rotational issue, models typically develop their own basis for latent space representations, so features may be similar relation-wise across spaces, but not rotation-wise due to differing basis.
-To solve this issue, we employ rotation-invariant metrics.
+This was not an issue in previous representational similarity studies because activations were already paired by input data samples. \citep{klabunde2023similarityneuralnetworkmodels}.
+For our case, we do not pair activation vectors by input instances, but pair by feature neuron weights.
+This means we have to find neuron pairings in SAE $S_A$ to SAE $S_B$ based on individual \emph{local similarity}.
+However, we do not know which features map to which features; the orderings of these features are permuted in the weight matrices, and some features may not have a corresponding partner.
+Therefore, we pair them via a correlation metric; a set of pairings is a \emph{mapping}.
+For the rotational issue, models learn their own distinct basis for latent space representations, so features may be similar relation-wise across spaces, but not rotation-wise due to differing bases.
+To solve this, we employ rotation-invariant measures.

-\emph{Assessing Scores with Baseline. } We follow the approach of \cite{Kriegeskorte2008} to randomly pair features to obtain a baseline score.
-We compare the score of the features paired by correlation (which we refer to as the "paired features") with the average score of $N$ runs of randomly paired features to obtain a p-value score.
-If the p-value is less than 0.05, the metric suggests that the similarity is statistically meaningful.